What We Do

 What Is Civic Engagement?

+The Front Porch Movement is part of a growing effort to strengthen civic engagement through journalism and storytelling.
+At a time when public discourse is often polarized, we create a platform where people can share their experiences, concerns, and hopes for the future.
 When people listen to one another, trust can grow.
 When stories are shared, understanding deepens.
 Our work highlights the voices and perspectives that help communities find common ground.

 What We Do